Cessna 172: Special versions

-In reviewing this new model Paul Bertorelli of AVweb said: "I’m sure Cessna will find some sales for the Skyhawk JT-A, but at $420,000, it’s hard to see how it will ignite much market expansion just because it’s a Cessna.
+In reviewing this new model Paul Bertorelli of AVweb said: "I'm sure Cessna will find some sales for the Skyhawk JT-A, but at $420,000, it's hard to see how it will ignite much market expansion just because it's a Cessna.
 It gives away $170,000 to the near-new Redbird Redhawk conversion which is a lot of change to pay merely for the smell of a new airplane.
 Diesel engines cost more than twice as much to manufacture as gasoline engines do and although their fuel efficiency gains back some of that investment, if the complete aircraft package is too pricey, the debt service will eat up any savings, making a new aircraft not just unattractive, but unaffordable.
-I haven’t run the numbers on the JT-A yet, but I can tell from previous analysis that there are definite limits."
+I haven't run the numbers on the JT-A yet, but I can tell from previous analysis that there are definite limits."

 The model was certified by both EASA and the FAA in June 2017.
 It was discontinued in May 2018, due to poor sales as a result of the aircraft's high price, which was twice the price of the same aircraft as a diesel conversion.
 The aircraft remains available as an STC conversion from Continental Motors, Inc.

-Electric-powered 172

 In July 2010, Cessna announced it was developing an electrically powered 172 as a proof-of-concept in partnership with Bye Energy.
 In July 2011, Bye Energy, whose name had been changed to Beyond Aviation, announced the prototype had commenced taxi tests on 22 July 2011 and a first flight would follow soon.
 In 2012, the prototype, using Panacis batteries, engaged in multiple successful test flights.
 The R&D project was not pursued for production.